-Canon 5D Mark IV versus Canon 800D
+Canon 5D Mark IV vs 800D

 The Canon EOS 5D Mark IV and the Canon EOS 800D (labelled Canon T7i in some countries) are two digital cameras that were officially introduced, respectively, in August 2016 and February 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark IV) and an APS-C sensor.
-The 5D Mark IV has a resolution of 30.1 megapixel, whereas the 800D provides 24 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark IV) and an APS-C (800D) sensor.
+The 5D Mark IV has a resolution of 30.1 megapixels, whereas the 800D provides 24 MP.